hvstechzw/Scholastic-Schools-Catalog/README.txt

 3. Go to Settings > Pages
 4. Set source to "main" branch and "/ (root)" folder
 5. Your site will be available at: https://[username].github.io/[repository]/

-## Theme:
-- Grayscale color palette only
-- Light theme always
-- Clean, professional design
-- All logos in grayscale

 ## Statistics:
 - Total Schools: 2